dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
 If possible, responses to these queries should be matched with the query, so that the query does not appear to have gone un-answered in name server performance reporting.
-Users may also wish to collect statistics on malformed inputs, and possibly to analyse those inputs.
-Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.
+It can be advantageous to collect statistics on malformed inputs, and possibly to analyse those inputs.
+Therefore it should be possible to record these directly in the C-DNS format.

 # Conceptual Overview